 Starry Landscape Stacker is available in the Mac App Store, and a free trial is available that has all the features but outputs images with a watermark.

 You can read more about it here, and Ralph Hill, the author of Starry Landscape Stacker, has a great collection of video tutorials on how to use the program here.

 I do not have any experience with Sequator, but it is the star stacking program available for Windows that can deal with landscape foreground masking, like Starry Landscape Stacker above.

 Star stacking with landscape foregrounds can be done in Photoshop, but it is a tedious pain, and in my past experience Photoshop sometimes fails to align all the stars, particularly towards the edges of the frames.
-You can learn how to do it via example in my Milky Way photography editing workflow video, or with Lonely Speck’s video, but I strongly suggest using one of the programs above instead.
+You can learn how to do it via example with Lonely Speck's video, but I strongly suggest using one of the programs above instead.

 Blending Sky and Foreground

 After you complete the star stacking steps, you can take the resulting noise-reduced sky image and blend it in Photoshop with foreground exposures from the same scene to produce your final image that will have the entire scene well exposed, sharp, and with low noise from the foreground to the stars.
-I cover the basics of this in my Milky Way photography editing workflow video tutorial.
+I cover this in detail in my Milky Way Master Class video tutorial.

 Now that you know what star stacking is all about and how to do it, head out on the next clear moonless night and give it a try!
 Figure out the best shutter speeds for your favorite focal lengths, and practice with one of the software tools mentioned above.